CollectivaT-dev/TTS-API/README.md

             "model_type": "coqui",
             "tts_config_path": "pau-config.json",
             "tts_model_path": "pau-tts.pth.tar",
             "vocoder_config_path": "vocoder-config.json",	<--- Path to Vocoder model configuration file (if you have) "vocoder_model_path": "vocoder-model.pth.tar",	<--- Path to Vocoder checkpoint (if you have) "load": false
         }
     ]
 }
 ```

-As for paths, you can place full path or just its filename if it's placed under `models`
+As for paths, you can place full path or just its filename if it's placed under `models`.

 ### Run with docker compose (recommended)